BY

 When starting a business in Australia, you will need to choose an appropriate business structure.
 This decision will affect how your business is taxed, your liability level, and the legal obligations you need to meet for compliance purposes.

 The most common business structures in Australia are sole traders, partnerships, companies, and trusts.
-Each structure has its own advantages and disadvantages, so it’s vital to select the one that best suits your needs.
+The different business structures each have their own advantages and disadvantages, so it’s vital to select the one that best suits your needs.

 Ultimately, the best structure will depend on your business goals.